open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 ## OTLP

-To send trace data to a OTLP endpoint (like the [collector](/docs/collector) or Jaeger) you'll want to use an exporter package, such as `open-telemetry/exporter-otlp`:
+To send trace data to a OTLP endpoint (like the [collector](/docs/collector) or Jaeger) you'll need to use the `open-telemetry/exporter-otlp` package:

 ```shell
 composer require open-telemetry/exporter-otlp